 - Gender balance and birthplace were similar to the population

-Table 10 Average ratings across respondent characteristics in studies
+Table 10 Average ratings across respondent characteristics in surveys

 Comments by participants